The rivers of the Ottawa Valley are incredible resources.

 Consider entering a team into the raft race.
 Or, if you are a kayaker or canoeist, enter the race and see how your times compare against your friends, or even some of Canada’s top paddlers.

 Canada’s largest whitewater race, HOHW features stand-up paddle board (SUP) demos, flatwater paddling, camping, photo contest and loads of family events including inflatable fun.
-No experience or equipment necessary, and most activities are free of charge.

 Take the time to celebrate our rivers and join us for the weekend.